 The Paris Agreement addresses climate change.
 Adopting the Global Pact for the Environment would be a complementary step: it would help define the fundamental principles of international environmental law.

 September 2017: Launch of the Global Pact for the Environment at the United Nations General Assembly

-Emmanuel Macron will launch the Global Pact for the Environment’s project with a “launch summit” on 19 September 2017, during the UN General Assembly’s high-level week.
+Emmanuel Macron launched the Global Pact for the Environment’s project with a “launch summit” on 19 September 2017, during the UN General Assembly’s high-level week.

 This initiative launched by France will be open and inclusive.
-UN Secretary General Antonio Guterres and Laurent Fabius will both attend this summit.
-All Heads of state and government and representatives from civil society and private sector will also be invited to participate and support this initiative.
+UN Secretary General Antonio Guterres and Laurent Fabius both attended this summit.
+All Heads of state and government and representatives from civil society and private sector were also invited to participate and support this initiative.

-The main summit’s objective is to launch an important consultation in order to elaborate the Pact.
+The main summit’s objective was to launch an important consultation in order to elaborate the Pact.